alecabodi/Information-Security-Lab/README.md

 # InfoSecLab ETHZ

-This repository contains my solution to the modules proposed in Information Security Lab in Fall Semester 2022 at ETH Zurich.
+This repository contains my solution to the modules proposed in Information Security Lab in Fall Semester 2022 at ETH Zürich.
 I reached the following percentages with these solutions (of which only 6 were accounted for the final grade, the worst one is discarded):

 * Module 1 100.00 %